-8 We nonetheless include off-election years in the econometric analysis because tax changes are as likely or more likely to occur in off-election years.
-For 1990 to 2006, changes in the SCT have occurred 58 percent/42 percent of the time in off-election/election years.
-Comparable figures for the ITC and CAW are 55 percent/45 percent and 50 percent/50 percent, respectively.
+7 We nonetheless include off-election years in the econometric analysis because tax changes are as likely or more likely to occur in off-election years.
+For 1990 to 2006, changes in the SCT have occurred 58%/42% of the time in off-election/election years.
+Comparable figures for the ITC and CAW are 55%/45% and 50%/50%, respectively.
 Moreover, the inclusion of time lags in our preferred specification requires time-contiguous data.

-9 OLS results are presented in Appendix B in Chirinko and Wilson (2009a), and they are similar to those reported in Table 2 below.
+8 OLS results are presented in Appendix B below and in Chirinko and Wilson (2009a), and they are similar to those reported in Table 2 below.